evairzheng/evairzheng.github.io/_pages/about.md

 My primary research interest lies on economics of IS.
 I focus on problems concerning online platform operations under information asymmetry.
 I use Microeconomics, Game Theory, and Theory of Industrial Organization to build theoretic models and to acquire managerial implications.

-I am a big fan of [G.E.M.](https://www.instagram.com/gem0816/), and she makes me believed that *"the one who endures to the end, he will be saved."*
+I am a big fan of [G.E.M.](https://www.instagram.com/gem0816/).
+She gives me the faith that *"the one who endures to the end, he will be saved."*

 <!-- > "By your endurance, gain your lives."
 (Luke 21:19)
 >